paulahitz8/PlatformerGame/README.md

 ## Description

-Best platformer game ever.
+Animal Rush is a platform game created by TNT Cat, where the player, each level, is a different animal.
+The goal of the game is to reach their shelter safely.
+We hope you enjoy the game as much as we enjoyed making it!

 ## Key Features

+ - XML config file loading
+ - Load/save game state using XML file
+ - Tiled TMX map loading and drawing in orthographic
+ - Map collisions detection
+ - Map navigation: player movement and jumping
+ - Logo screen with fade-in fade-out
+ - Title screen
- - {Feature01}
+ - Player walk/jump/die/idle animations
- - {Feature02}
+ - Ending screen
- - {Feature03}
+ - Winning screen
- - {Feature04}
+ - DEBUG keys

 ## Controls

+ - WASD for movement
+ - SPACE for jump
- - {ControlsScheme}
+ - ESC for exit
+ - F1 for starting the first level
+ - F2 for starting at the beginning of the current level
+ - F5 for saving the current game state
+ - F6 for loading the previous state
+ - F9 for viewing colliders/logic
+ - F10 to enter God Mode

 ## Developers

- - Paula Hitz - role
+ - Paula Hitz -  lead collider creator
- - María Calle - role
+ - María Calle - lead physics creator
- - Irene Hernández - role
+ - Irene Hernández - lead animator

 ## License